The issue

 Our strategy

-A multitude of initiatives, movements, alliances and new thinking have emerged in response to the poly-crisis the world is wrestling with.
+A multitude of initiatives, movements, alliances, research and theories have emerged in response to the poly-crisis the world is wrestling with.
 Aware of the limitations of the mainstream economic system, they challenge its underpinnings and incarnate new models of purpose, social bonds, governance and value distribution.
+Our three-pronged strategy contributes to this emergence:

 Impulsing local experimentations